petechd/eq-questionnaire-schemas/style_guide.md

    - Immediately before a comma, semicolon, or colon.
    - Around an assignment (or other) operator to align vertically.

-- A single blank line appears:
+- Use single blank lines:
-  - Within method bodies, as needed to create logical groupings of statements.
+  - When creating logical groupings of statements, inside methods bodies.
-  - Optionally before the first member or after the last member of a class or method.
+  - Before the first member or after the last member of a class or method (optional).
-- To separate class definitions use two blank lines.
+- It is discouraged to use excessive number of blank lines .
-- Excessive number of blank lines is discouraged.
+- Definitions of classes are separated by two blank lines.

 ### Classes
 - Use `local` syntax to prevent from being overridden or accessed externally.